matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

 * `via=<server>`
-  * One or more servers [should be specified](https://matrix.org/docs/spec/appendices#routing) in the format `example.org` when linking to a room or an event since room IDs are not currently routable
+  * One or more servers [should be specified](https://matrix.org/docs/spec/appendices#routing) in the format `example.org` when linking to a room or an event since room IDs and event IDs are not currently routable on their own
 * `client=<client URL>`
   * This parameter allows clients to indicate which client shared the URI
   * Clients should identify themselves via a schemeless `https` URL pointing